ataylor89/Python/oop.md

 In code above, we created a function called inc using the def keyword, and we assigned the variable x to the object returned by the function.

-The function inc belongs to class function.
+The object inc belongs to class function.

 Now let's create a class.
 We can create a class using the class keyword.